Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 - **RAV Migration** - MON needs to be *manually* enabled per VM.

 > **IMPORTANT**: If customers deploy a Network Virtual Appliance with a T1 gateway deployed with it, MON is not supported by Microsoft support.

+#### Steps to follow for L2 Stretch of Networks in AVS with MON

+1. Deploy Azure VMware Solution (AVS) with HCX enabled, or enable HCX after deployment.
+2. Deploy and activate HCX Connector on-premises or source site.
+3. Create HCX Site Pairing.
+4. Deploy HCX Service Mesh.
+5. Extend L2 Network from Source Site to AVS (MON could be enabled at time of stretch of L2 network).
+6. Migrate workloads to new L2 Stretched AVS Network Segment. (vMotion, RAV, Bulk/Cold Migration).
+7. Enable MON if applicable.
+8. Add Route Filter On-Premises for /32 Routes advertisements.